2019 Sri Lanka Easter bombings: Ties to Islamic State

 The attackers are assessed to have links with the Islamic State of Iraq and Levant.

 Hashim was featured in a video released by Amaq purporting to show eight of the suicide bombers.
 One of the bombers, Abdul Latheef, had tried to travel to Syria to join the Islamic State.
 It was reported that he was one of the subjects of a terrorism investigation by the Australian Joint Counter Terrorism Team in 2014 after intelligence emerged linking him to an IS operative Neil Prakash.
 The Times reported that security agencies believe that Hashim might have travelled to Syria where he was trained and developed links with British ISIL members like Jihadi John and Junaid Hussain.

 After the Sainthamaruthu shootout, Amaq claimed those killed in the raid were men of ISIL and published a photo of Rilwan who had carried out a suicide bombing.
 The other man in the image has been identified as Zahran.
 The Islamic State also released a video purportedly showing their leader Abu Bakr al-Baghdadi praising the attackers and claiming the attacks were revenge for the loss of Baghouz in Syria.

 In their initial probe, the investigators said that the attack was planned locally without any direct involvement of the Islamic State.
 Zahran once made his cohorts listen to a recording of a purported ISIS official making him the head of the Sri Lankan branch.
 The investigators believed he lied greatly to others about the extent of his contacts with the group.
 General Mahesh Senanayake said the attackers utilised the ideology of the Islamic State so it could get the blame.

 Ravi Seneviratne, the DIG who leads the Criminal Investigation Department, testified in July that they had no evidence of the group having direct involvement.
 Seneviratne added that the NTJ was inspired by its ideology, but its members had convinced the group through Indonesian intermediaries to take responsibility two days after the attacks.

 Trial

 The trial of the 25 men accused of masterminding the bombings began in November 2021.
 The men face over 23,000 charges, including conspiracy to murder, aiding and abetting the attacks, and collecting arms and ammunition.
+In January 2022, the trial was adjourned until March.